-In the final analyses, environmental and engineering costs were combined for two cost layers, one that assigned higher costs to engineering criteria and one that assigned higher costs to environmental criteria.
+In the final analyses, environmental and engineering costs were combined for two cost layers, one that assigned to engineering criteria the higher costs and one that assigned to environmental criteria the higher costs.
 Least-cost analyses were performed using these two cost layers.
-The outcomes from these analyses differed only slightly.
+The outcomes from these analyses differed only slightly from each other.

-The results show that GIS is a good method of siting new pipeline ROWs on the basis of environmental and engineering constraints to pipeline construction and maintenance.
-The cost and time needed to use this GIS approach compare favorably with those needed for the current methods used by gas pipeline company land planners and engineers.
-The types of criteria used, as well as the costs or weights given to these criteria, can be changed easily.
-This provides the flexibility to assess several alternatives quickly and easily.
+The results of this study show that GIS is a good method of siting new pipeline ROWs on the basis of environmental and engineering constraints to pipeline construction and maintenance.
+The cost and time needed to use this GIS approach compares favorably with the current methods used by gas pipeline company land planners and engineers.
+The types of criteria used, as well as the costs or weights given to these criteria, can be changed easily, thus providing the flexibility to assess several alternatives quickly and easily.

-To use this approach for an actual siting, using real costs, the GIS must be coupled with a costing model which incorporates historical cost data for engineering and environmental permitting.
+To use this approach for an actual siting, using real costs, the GIS must be coupled with a costing model that incorporates historical cost data for engineering and environmental permitting.
 To do this adequately, cost databases need to be developed and verified that describe the cost to obtain a permit for installing a gas pipeline ROW through environmentally sensitive areas.
 Furthermore, these databases need to be developed regionally or within service areas.

-Further research may be needed to determine how sensitive the model is to various input categories and their assigned costs.
-For instance, one might wish to investigate the magnitude of cost change for shallow bedrock depth that will cause a change in the resulting route.
+Future research may be needed to determine how sensitive the model is to various input categories and their assigned costs.
+For instance, research might investigate what magnitude of cost change for shallow bedrock depth will cause a change in the resulting route.
 In addition, if monetary costs for the construction and maintenance of pipelines through areas with engineering constraints or environmental sensitivity were known, they could be used in the least-cost analysis.
 In some regions of the country, proximity to population centers, federal land ownership, coastal erosion characteristics, or the existence of archaeological sites may be important issues.
-These types of costs could also be included in the analysis.
+These other types of costs could also be introduced into the analysis.

-Coupling of GIS with other methods, including statistical and physical analyses, needs to be investigated.
+The coupling of GIS with other models, including statistical and physical analyses, needs to be investigated.
 In addition to the statistical interface cited above, GIS may be coupled to physical models in the areas of hydrology, geology, transportation, storage, and production.
 In some instances, the coupling may extend to incorporating the models into the GIS.
-Available models need to be investigated for their compatibility with GIS and with the interfaces defined and established in this study.
+Available models need to be investigated for their compatibility with GIS and with the interfaces as defined and established.